 The AMC is a state-of-the-art 7.411 million square foot campus consisting of three hospitals (University of Colorado Hospital (UCH), The Children’s Hospital (TCH), and the Denver VA Medical Center (DVAMC)), along with new administrative, research and educational facilities.
 The AMC is the Rocky Mountain Region’s only academic medical center with a long history of successful basic and clinical sciences research funding.
-UCD is a leader in biomedical and health sciences research, generating an excess of $380 in sponsored research.
-The 227-acre campus bolsters collaboration amongst clinicians and investigators as clinical and basic science research labs, educational and core research facilities are all within walking distance.
-With more than $86M in current research funding, the Department of Medicine (DOM) is consistently among the top 25 Departments of Medicine in National Institutes of Health research funding.
+It is a leader in biomedical and health sciences research, generating an excess of $479M for the Denver area campuses and $924M university wide in sponsored research.
+The 227-acre campus bolsters collaboration amongst clinicians and investigators as clinical and basic science research labs, educational and core research facilities, and the adjacent 160 acre Colorado Bioscience Park are all within walking distance.
+With more than $98M in current research funding, the Department of Medicine (DOM) is consistently among the top 25 Departments of Medicine in National Institutes of Health research funding.
 The DOM faculty are leaders in the scientific community, with research that makes major contributions to the advancement of biomedical knowledge.
 The Department is a very active participant in the University of Colorado’s Clinical and Translational Sciences Institute (CTSI).
 Research subjects with AUDs and controls undergo protocols in the UCH - Clinical and Translational Research Center (UCH-CTRC).
 The UCH-CTRC is one component of the Colorado Clinical and Translational Sciences Institute (CCTSI).
 The UCH-CTRC inpatient unit includes 4 ICU rooms and 9 step-down or medical/surgical patient rooms.
 The inpatient unit provides 24 hour staffing and all registered nurses on the UCH-CTRC are required to have ACLS and BLS certifications.
 The UCH-CTRC has the experience and monitoring equipment to manage simple pharmacokinetic studies to complex ICU studies.

 Research patients with respiratory failure on mechanical ventilation will be enrolled from the UCH Medical ICU (MICU).
 Dr. Burnham has been the Medical Director for the MICU since 2006.
 The MICU is comprised of 24 fully equipped inpatients ICU beds.
 There is 24 hour staffing by MDs who are board certified in critical care.
 The nurse to patient staffing ratio in the MICU is 1:1 or 1:2.
 All nurses have expertise in care of critically ill medical patients with a variety of diagnoses in this quaternary referral center.